yalicee/march-23-be-pg-theme-parks/README.md

 Create a function called `insertParks` and add it to the promise chain in the seed function.

-This function should insert all of the parks data that we are requiring in on Line 1 and should utilise the `arrangeParksData()` function you have just defined.
+This function should insert all of the parks data that we are requiring in on Line 1 and should utilise `pg-format` and the `arrangeParksData()` function you have just defined.

 ### Task 5